How to choose and configure Hugo’s AI Model

 Hugo can use a built-in fallback model hosted by Crisp.

-This fallback model is used when the selected model cannot process a request, for example during a provider outage, temporary limitation, or unavailable model response.
+This fallback is used when the selected model cannot process a request, such as during a provider outage, temporary limitation, or unavailable model response.

 Why fallback matters

-The fallback model helps keep Hugo available even when the selected model provider cannot respond.
+The fallback model acts as a reliability layer, helping Hugo remain available when the selected provider cannot respond.

-- Reduce interruptions → avoid blocking Hugo when a provider has an issue
+- Reduce interruptions → avoid blocking Hugo when a provider experiences an issue

 - Improve reliability → keep conversations moving when the selected model is unavailable

-- Protect support continuity → make sure customers still receive an answer whenever possible
+- Protect support continuity → continue helping customers whenever possible

 - Add a safety net → use Crisp-hosted fallback processing when needed

-If Hugo behaves unexpectedly, you can also check this guide: Troubleshooting & Common questions about Hugo AI Agent
+When Hugo behaves unexpectedly, consult Troubleshooting and common questions about Hugo AI Agent.

 Allow image and audio processing

 Hugo can process more than text messages.
-You can allow it to analyze images and transcribe audio messages when customers send them.
+You can allow it to analyze images and transcribe audio messages sent by customers.

 Allow Hugo to process images

-When image processing is enabled, Hugo can analyze images sent by users and use them as context before answering.
+When image processing is enabled, Hugo can analyze images sent by customers and use them as context before answering.

-- Screenshots → error messages, settings, or product issues
+- Screenshots → understand error messages, settings, or product issues

-- Interface captures → where they are blocked in your product
+- Interface captures → identify where a customer is blocked in your product

-- Visual proof → billing, delivery, or account-related screenshots
+- Visual proof → review billing, delivery, or account-related screenshots

-- Product images → if visual context helps answer the request
+- Product images → use visual context when it helps answer the request

 Allow Hugo to transcribe audio messages

-When audio transcription is enabled, Hugo can convert audio messages into text before processing them.
+When audio transcription is enabled, Hugo converts audio messages into text before processing them.

 Common use cases include:

-- WhatsApp support → users sending voice notes
+- WhatsApp support → help customers who send voice notes

-- Mobile users → customers who prefer speaking instead of typing
+- Mobile support → assist customers who prefer speaking instead of typing

-- Accessibility → users who cannot easily write long messages
+- Accessibility → support customers who cannot easily write longer messages

 Configure response style and answer guidance

-Model settings also include options that influence how Hugo answers.
+Model settings also include options that influence how Hugo structures and delivers its answers.

 Response style

-Response style controls how Hugo formats and structures replies.
-For example, Hugo can answer in a more conversational style or keep answers more direct.
+Response style controls how Hugo formats its replies.
+For example, Hugo can use a conversational style or provide shorter and more direct answers.

 Answer guidance